contentful/widget-sdk/README.md

 ## Environments

-The Gulpfile honors the `UI_ENV` environment variable.
-It is used to:

-- inject the `env.environment` value in the client
+The Gulpfile uses then value of the `UI_ENV` environment variable to populate the `env.environment` value in the client.
-- pick a config.json from `/config/environments/$UI_ENV/config.json`

 If no `UI_ENV` is specified, `development` is assumed.